Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 ## Friends & Family User Testing:

-Feedback: "works well and easy to get around" "looks great" "really like the colours used"
+The general feedback was that the site looks well and is easy to navigate around.

-Devices used: iPad Pro, iPhone 8 Plus, Laptop (windows running the Chrome browser),
+Devices used: iPad Pro, iPhone 8 Plus, Laptop (windows running the Chrome browser).

 ## Testing User Stories